(📷: Karl Fredrickson)

 1.)
 Open Your Heart and Mind

-Many of us our taught from a young age that life isn’t fair.
+Many of us are taught from a young age that life isn’t fair.
 We’re taught things are the way they are and nothing can be done about it.
 But this simply isn’t true — life is constantly moving, constantly changing directions, and in order to get unstuck from where we don’t want to be, we have to first open our hearts and minds to alternative possibilities.

 For me, conscious creation started when my grandfather sent me that book.
-Prior to that, I was looked at my life from a perspective of lack, and complained about everything I didn’t have, and how bad things were.
+Prior to that, I was looked at my life from a perspective of lack and complained about everything I didn’t have, and how bad things were.
 Once I opened my heart and mind to new “what ifs,” and was able to validate what I’d read, things began to get better immediately.

 Rather than looking at your current situation as an imprisonment and making note of everything you don’t have, or all of the experiences you don’t want, instead use the wisdom and learning from those experiences to discover what you do want and then ASK for it.
 Open your mind to the limitless possibilities of the universe, and open your heart and be willing to receive them.